TristanCacqueray/tristancacqueray.github.io/content/blog/introducing-butler.md

   - butler
 ---

-This post introduces [haskell-butler][butler], a virtual operating system that runs multi-players applications on the web.
+This post introduces #[[butler]], a virtual operating system that runs multi-players applications on the web.
 In two parts, I present:

 - The project's overview, and,